Bottega Gadda Brass Leaf Table Lamp

 Manufacturer: Bottega Gadda, 6, via Gentilino, 20136 Milan, Italy.

-Other versions: Carlo Giorgi designed several lamps for Bottega Gadda in this style.
-Later versions of this table lamp have gold painted Bakelite sockets.
+Other versions: Carlo Giorgi designed several lamps in this Bottega Gadda brass leaf table lamp style.
+Later 80s versions of this lamp have gold painted Bakelite sockets.

 Bottega Gadda (Gadda’s boutique) was founded in Milan in 1970 as an artisan workshop for metalworking and lamp production by Carlo Gadda.
 Carlo Gadda was a painter, sculptor, engraver and professor of drawing at the Academy of Fine Arts (Accademia di Belle Arti di Brera).